pepe2k/u-boot_mod/README.md

 I am using **Sourcery CodeBench Lite Edition for MIPS GNU/Linux** on **Ubuntu 12.04 LTS** (32-bit, virtual machine) and all released binary images were/will be built using this set.

-All you need to do, after choosing a toolchain, is to modify [Makefile](Makefile) - change or remove `export MAKECMD` and if need add `export PATH`.
+All you need to do, after choosing a toolchain, is to modify [Makefile](Makefile) - change or remove `export MAKECMD` and if needed add `export PATH`.
 For example, to use OpenWrt Toolchain instead of Sourcery CodeBench Lite, download it and extract into `toolchain` folder, inside the top dir and change first lines in [Makefile](Makefile):

 ```
 export BUILD_TOPDIR=$(PWD)